 On April 24th, Phil Coke shared his message about anti-bullying among children to fellow panelists including Joe Torre at a hearing for the U.S. Attorney General Eric Holder's National Task Force on Children Exposed to Violence in Detroit.
 Coke spoke about his own struggles of being bullied as a child and the importance of bullying prevention.
 The task force is part of the Attorney General's Defending Childhood Initiative, which aims to prevent and reduce children's exposure to violence.

 The Detroit Tigers and Major League Baseball have partnered with ALS (amyotrophic lateral sclerosis) organizations nationwide to raise awareness about the disease.
 The initiative remembers the great Lou Gehrig who inspired so many with his outstanding on-field achievements and unparalleled strength of body, mind and character.
-As Baseball remembered the legend, the team honor all who have been touched by ALS, the disease that came to be named after the baseball great.
+As Baseball remembers the legend, the team honors all who have been touched by ALS, the disease that came to be named after the baseball great.

 The Detroit Tigers Foundation, an affiliate of Ilitch Charities, partnered with Channel 955 (WKQI-FM) and Mojo in the Morning's Time Team Detroit for a service project at Christ Child House in Detroit.
 Christ Child House provides care to boys who suffer from developmental, emotional and behavioral impairments as a result of abuse and neglect.